Self-Attention-Based Contextual Modulation Improves Neural System Identification: Approach

 \subsection{Incremental learning: factorizing the learning process}

+Discussed in Section \ref{incsec}, comparing the four models above reveals that contextual modulation introduced in \texttt{rf+sa-CNN} via SA did not produce better performance relative to \texttt{rf+CNN}, despite \texttt{ff+sa-CNN} having clear performance improvements over \texttt{ff-CNN}.
+This is not due to the difference in channel mixing (the $\gamma$ parameter in SA).
+We hypothesize that bottle-necking all the gradient signals solely through the center hypercolumn during backpropagation makes it difficult for the network to properly learn the $\alpha$CPB layers and the SA layer simultaneously.
+Thus, we investigate an incremental learning paradigm where we allow the receptive fields of the $\alpha$CPBs to be learned before incorporating any context mechanisms.
+We then incrementally add and learn a self-attention layer followed by a fully connected readout layer.

-We factorize the training process by first learning the receptive fields of the neurons before incorporating any contextual modulation mechanisms such as self-attention and the fully connected layer.
-The following progression of models, \texttt{rf-CNN}, \texttt{rf+sa-CNN$^*$}, and \texttt{ff+sa-CNN$^*$} (as shown in Fig. \ref{z_incmodel}), incrementally expands the capacity of contextual modulation.
-An important distinction between incremental models and models shown in Fig. \ref{z_arch}, marked by $^*$, indicates a $1\times 1$ kernel in the $\beta$CPB, which maintain channel mixing but removes further spatial integration through convolution. \texttt{rf-CNN} (shown in Fig. \ref{z_incmodel}(a) or Fig. \ref{z_arch}(c)) has information only from the center receptive field. \texttt{rf+sa-CNN$^*$} (shown in Fig. \ref{z_incmodel}(b)) uses only the self-attention mechanism for contextual modulation. \texttt{ff+sa-CNN$^*$} (shown in Fig. \ref{z_incmodel}(c)-(d)) has the same surround-center modulation as \texttt{rf+sa-CNN$^*$} from self-attention, but allows spatial integration of the global context by changing the CTL to FCL at the end.
-As horizontal connections in the visual cortex are known to mature after the development of the receptive fields, we designed an incremental learning setup where \texttt{rf-CNN} first learns the receptive fields, \texttt{rf+sa-CNN$^*$(Incr.)} learns the self-attention only after the \texttt{rf-CNN} has already learned the receptive fields.
-Finally,\texttt{ff+sa-CNN$^*$(Incr.FC$_1$)} and \texttt{ff+sa-CNN$^*$(Incr.FC$_2$)} inherit the receptive fields and self-attention structures of \texttt{rf+sa-CNN$^*$}.
+The following progression of models, \texttt{rf-CNN}, \texttt{rf+sa-CNN$^*$}, and \texttt{ff+sa-CNN$^*$} (as shown in Figure \ref{z_incmodel}), incrementally expands the capacity of contextual modulation.
+An important distinction between incremental models and models shown in Figure \ref{z_arch}, marked by $^*$, is a $1\times 1$ kernel in the $\beta$CPB, which maintains channel mixing but removes further spatial integration through convolution. \texttt{rf-CNN} (shown in Figure \ref{z_incmodel}(a) or Figure \ref{z_arch}(c)) has information only from the center receptive field. \texttt{rf+sa-CNN$^*$} (shown in Figure \ref{z_incmodel}(b)) uses only the self-attention mechanism for contextual modulation. \texttt{ff+sa-CNN$^*$} (shown in Figure \ref{z_incmodel}(c)-(d)) has the same surround-center modulation as \texttt{rf+sa-CNN$^*$} from self-attention, but allows spatial integration of the global context by changing the CTL to FCL at the end.
+As horizontal connections in the visual cortex are known to mature after the development of the receptive fields, we designed an incremental learning setup where \texttt{rf-CNN} first learns the receptive fields, then \texttt{rf+sa-CNN$^*$(Incr.)} learns a self-attention layer only after \texttt{rf-CNN} has already learned the $\alpha$CPB receptive fields.
+Finally, \texttt{ff+sa-CNN$^*$(Incr.FC$_1$)} and \texttt{ff+sa-CNN$^*$(Incr.FC$_2$)} inherit the receptive fields and self-attention structures of \texttt{rf+sa-CNN$^*$}, but differ in the change to a FCL readout.
 Models labelled \texttt{(Incr.)} are learned incrementally as such, and models labelled \texttt{(Simul.)} are traditionally trained simultaneously.